Visit to Bell Labs Shannon Conference April 2016

 Claude Shannon, who was also a musician, would have loved the Human Digital Orchestra performance.
 It was science, technology, and art with a touch of whimsy.

 As expected dinner was well organized with guests assigned to designated tables.
 I got the last seat at my table.
 I felt I had won some kind of lottery.
-I was seated next to Steve Capus, Executive Producer of CBS Evening News (his wiki entry) and his wife, Sophia Faskianos, a former NBC news producer.
+I was seated next to Steve Capus, Executive Producer of CBS Evening News and his wife, Sophia Faskianos, a former NBC news producer.
 The three of us had a pleasant, wide-ranging discussion that flowed from topic to topic.
 There was little discussion of the conference because they had just arrived.

 Shannon's work and its Legacy